 Caring for caper plants requires a steady stream of strong sunlight and an arid climate.
 Growing caper plants have a hardiness range similar to olive trees (18 degrees F. or -8 degrees C.) and can also tolerate summer temperatures of over 105 degrees F. (41 degrees C.).

-When growing a caper bush, the plant itself is quite tolerant and develops deep root systems, the better to avail itself of its resources in a difficult environment.
+When growing a caper bush, the plant itself is quite tolerant and develops deep root systems, to better avail itself of its resources in a difficult environment.

 When harvesting, size matters.
 Growing capers are divided into five distinct groups.
 When growing a caper bush, buds are picked at the immature stage and categorized according to size: nonpareils, capuchins, capotes, seconds, and thirds—with the nonpareils being the most prized — and most expensive.
 In Italy, capers are graded on a scale from 7 to 16, which indicates their size in millimeters.